syncfusion-content/windowsforms-docs/WindowsForms/PDF-Viewer/Getting-Started.md

 'Initializing the PdfViewerControl
 Dim pdfViewerControl1 As PdfViewerControl = New PdfViewerControl()

+'Add PdfViewerControl to the Form Controls.Add(pdfViewerControl1)
+'Docking the control to all edges of its containing control and sizing appropriately. pdfViewerControl1.Dock = DockStyle.Fill

 'Loading the document in the PdfViewerControl pdfViewerControl1.Load("Sample.pdf")
-'Add PdfViewerControl to the Form Controls.Add(pdfViewerControl1)

 {% endhighlight %}
 {% endtabs %}